Maheshwar5/Terraform/Developers/03 - State, Remote State, Variables/Example-Scenario-remote-state-file.md

 <br>
 <br>

-* Steps to create:
+Steps to create S3 bucket and table in dynamoDB:
 <p>

 * Create S3 bucket and name it as For example: timing-remote-state-bucket
-* Create a table in dynamo DB, Table name as: timing-lock for example.
+* Create a table in dynamoDB, Table name as: timing-lock for example.
 * Partition key: LockID
 * Click on Create